Chessforeva/UKNC-MS-0511/jsUKNC/README.txt

 Derived from UKNCBTL.
 There is no other good source.
 Anyway, still lots to do.
 For floppy images use the rt11dsk.exe utility.
+HDD IDE .img images, or simply let the sample grow, and save later.

 Blog: http://bezjega.blogspot.com/2021/03/uknc-emulator-online.html